Blackmist/hdinsight-java-storm-eventhub/README.md

+Note: This repo is no longer maintained, as I haven't worked with or had access to HDInsight for several years now.
+Archiving.

 This example demonstrates how to read and write from Azure Event Hub using an Apache Storm topology (written in Java,) on an Azure HDInsight cluster.

 ##What does it do?